vmvargas/gabobrown-website/src/pages/portfolio/2022-03-21-project-galaxy-80-parks-around-the-world-with-one-focus-on-ux.md

 ---
 templateKey: portfolio-post
-title: 'Project Galaxy: +80 Parks Around The World with One Focus on UX'
+title: 'Project Galaxy: +80 Parks Around The World with One Focus'
 date: 2022-03-20T23:42:19.770Z
 description: >-
   An ambitious plan for the development of all the company's websites with a